Fundacio-i2CAT/PLMN-GraphSim/docs/simulation-details/in-a-nutshell/in-a-nutshell.md

     gNB -- N3 interface --> UPF[UPF]
 ```

-We have the UEs (agents) and the gNBs, but we still need to add the UPFs.
-So what we do here is to just place the UPFs in the optimal way taking in account the gNB locations.
-So we are optimizing the placement of UPFs to have the minimum squared distance to the gNBs.
+We have the **UEs (agents)** and the **gNBs**, but we still need to add the **UPFs**.
+So what we do here is to let the simulator place the UPFs in the optimal way taking in account the gNB locations.
+So we are **optimizing the placement of UPFs to have the minimum squared euclidean distance to the gNBs**.
 More details on that can be found in the [K-means](simulation-details/k-means.md) section.

-!!! info
+!!! note
-    Note that for simplicity we are not taking in account the orography, road distances, or other real-world factors that operators would consider when deploying UPFs.
+    Note that for simplicity **we are not taking in account the orography, road distances, or other real-world** factors that operators would consider when deploying UPFs.
 However, this approach gives us a reasonable approximation of how UPFs could be distributed in a real network.

 !!! tip
-    The number of UPFs to deploy is configurable.
+    The number of UPFs to deploy **is configurable**.
 You basically tell the simulator how many UPFs to deploy, and it will place them optimally.
 You can experiment with different numbers to see how it affects the network topology

-A naive deployment for the UPFs could be like:
+A naive amount of UPFs to be deployed (at least to start) could be like:

 * :flag_es: Spain: **52 UPFs**.
 1 UPF per province, minus Las Palmas and Santa Cruz de Tenerife plus Ceuta and Melilla)